Early Years

 Our Team

 Hannah is originally from England and studied in the UK.
 She has a BA in Business and a Post Graduate Certificate in Education.
-She is a dedicated and forward-thinking individual with over 20 years’ experience in education.
+She is a forward-thinking individual with over 20 years' experience in education.

 "Our staff shares a real passion for working with children.
-The safety and education of children are paramount and at the heart of everything we do.
-Our approach to learning is both interactive and innovative and we build positive relationships with children that are warm and kind and foster a sense of belonging."
+The safety and education of children are paramount and at the heart of everything we do, Our approach to learning is both interactive and innovative and we build positive relationships with children that are warm and kind and foster a sense of belonging."

 Hannah Paula Corner